 Photo: Sven-Åke Larson

 The clay shale also formed from clay on the seafloor, turning to stone during millions of years of high pressure.
 The clay shale layer sits near the top of the table mountains, directly beneath the dolerite cap.
-Clay shale often contains fossils, for examples of trilobites and various plants.
+Clay shale often contains fossils, for example trilobites.
 Another type of fossil found in the clay shale is graptolites, small colonial animals that once lived in the clay on the seafloor.

 At the top of the table mountains we find the igneous rock known as dolerite – the very reason we have table mountains in our region today.
 It formed from magma rising from Earth’s mantle around 280 million years ago, which solidified here and there inside the sedimentary rock layers.
 Dolerite is a hard rock that doesn’t erode easily.
 Where there was no dolerite, the sedimentary rocks eroded all the way down to the basement rock.
 But in the places where the dolerite had penetrated the sedimentary rocks, it formed a protective cap over the softer rocks, and thus the table mountains were eventually created.